pathivu/pathiv-web/README.md

 Pathivu is a log aggregation system.
-This is a project to visualise the response gathered from the backend deployed.
+This is a project to visualise the response gathered from the pathivu backend.
 Learn more about it [here](https://github.com/pathivu/pathivu).

 ### `yarn start`